rwang0417/d2c_mujoco200/README.md

 2. Write model-dependent parameters into funclib.cpp.
 Generate executable files: openloop.exe, sysid2d.exe and test2d.exe and put them into the workspace folder.
 3. Open a command window in the workspace folder and run the D2C algorithm
    1. openloop: `openloop modelname.xml iteration_number [modeltype] [thread_number]` Modeltype is usually the same as modelname.
 If not, it needs to be specified for the code to identify the model.
-   2. sysid2d: `sysid2d modelname.xml noise_level rollout_number [modeltype] [thread_number]` The standard deviation of perturbation is set as noise_level * Umax, where Umax is the maximum nominal control value from step 1.
+   2. sysid2d: `sysid2d modelname.xml noise_level rollout_number [modeltype] [thread_number] [sysmode]` The standard deviation of perturbation is set as noise_level * Umax, where Umax is the maximum nominal control value from step 1.
+If sysmode is set to "top", the code will generate the linearized system at the top position (pendulum, cartpole) and the thread number will be set to 1.
+The output file is "lnr_top.txt" for top position and "lnr.txt" otherwise.
+Run toplqr.m in Matlab to get the stablizer geedback gain at the top.
+   3. sysid3d: `sysid3d modelname.xml noise_level rollout_number [modeltype] [thread_number]` Same as sysid2d.
-   3. LQR gain: Run tvlqr.m in Matlab.
+   4. LQR gain: Run tvlqr.m in Matlab.
 Make sure the model dependent parameters align with those in funclib.cpp.
-4. Test the result by running `test2d modelname.xml [modeltype] [mode] [noise_level]` in the command window.
+4. Test the result by running `test modelname.xml [modeltype] [mode] [noise_level]` in the command window.
 The options for mode are listed here:
    - modeltest: simulate the model with no control input and display.
 Some model parameters will be printed on the command window.
    - policy_compare: generate data for the D2C open-loop policy and closed-loop policy comparison under different noise level.
 Also outputs the episodic energy data for the D2C Closed-loop policy.
    - performance_test: generate data of the distance from the target with the D2C closed-loop and open-loop policy applied under different noise level.